 DeepSeek V4 vs DeepSeek V3.2: What Changed and What Developers Should Use

 If you open the DeepSeek API today and look at the available models, you will see deepseek-chat and deepseek-reasoner.
 Both of those are DeepSeek V3.2 — the current flagship from DeepSeek's last major release.
-DeepSeek V4 is a different animal: a trillion-parameter multimodal model with a new memory architecture, an 8× larger context window, and benchmark numbers that significantly surpass V3.2.
+DeepSeek V4 is a fundamentally different model: a multi-variant MoE architecture with a new hybrid attention system, a 1 million token context window, and benchmark numbers that significantly surpass V3.2.
 This guide breaks down exactly what changed between DeepSeek V4 vs DeepSeek V3.2 and gives you a clear recommendation for which to use in production today.

 DeepSeek V3.2: The Model Behind deepseek-chat and deepseek-reasoner